HackTricks-wiki/hacktricks/physical-attacks/firmware-analysis/firmware-integrity.md

 </details>

-# Firmware Integrity

-#### This page was copied from [https://scriptingxss.gitbook.io/firmware-security-testing-methodology/](https://scriptingxss.gitbook.io/firmware-security-testing-methodology/)
+### This page was copied from [https://scriptingxss.gitbook.io/firmware-security-testing-methodology/](https://scriptingxss.gitbook.io/firmware-security-testing-methodology/)

 Attempt to **upload custom firmware and/or compiled binaries** for integrity or signature verification flaws.
 For example, compile a backdoor bind shell that starts upon boot using the following steps.